 Where B is the “badness” of the code, and L is the number of lines of code in the system.

-Obviously, this is a bit of joke, but there is a grain of truth in any good joke.
-We do not have a crisp definition of “badness.”
-And two systems can have equal badness with different numbers of lines of code, so this equation cannot be, strictly speaking, true.
+Obviously, this is a bit of joke, but there’s a grain of truth in any good joke.
+We don’t have a crisp definition of “badness.”
+And two systems can have equal badness with different numbers of lines of code, so this equation can’t be, strictly speaking, true.
 A physicist will point out that a dimensional analysis of this equation produces nothing meaningful at all, whereas E = mc2 actually produces units of kg * m/s2 (Joules) on both sides.
-Nonetheless, if forced to give a rule for code badness in only six symbols, I will stand behind this one as the best possible.
+Nonetheless, if forced to give a rule for code badness in only six symbols, I’ll stand behind this one as the best possible.

 Q: When can we possibly compare the “badness” of a system to something in order to make a decision?

 A: When we compare it the badness of a modification of the same system.

 In other words, badness makes sense relative to improvements in the same system.
 Using this formula, we can predict that a 10% decrease in the number of lines of code leads to a 23% decrease in bugs and operational cost, and 20% decrease leads to a 43% decrease in bugs and operational costs.
 Cutting the code length in half reduces the cost to 17% of the original cost.
 Cutting the code length to 10% of the original reduces the cost to 1.7% of the original.
 Conversely, expanding the complexity of the system tends to increase the bugs and the cost of adding new enhancements geometrically.

 Perhaps I have the exponent wrong.
 Perhaps we should consider other curves.
 In the figure below:

 - The red line is y = x.